doat/TouchyBP/README.md

-Touchy Boilerplate is a starting kit for mobile web apps
+Touchy™ Boilerplate Boilerplate is a starting kit for mobile web apps
 ---

 ### Feature rundown: